Stu Block: Iced Earth

 In March 2011, it was announced that Block had been chosen as the new lead singer for Iced Earth.
 Before releasing Block's first album with the group, Iced Earth released a re-recording of their 1995 song "Dante's Inferno" as a free download on their website.
 Dystopia, Block's first album with Iced Earth, was released on October 18, 2011.
 The album garnered positive reviews, with some calling it one of Iced Earth's best albums.
 Block also received praise for his performance.
 The band released its next Live CD/DVD on April 15, 2013, Live in Ancient Kourion.
-The album was recorded on August 19, 2012, at the 6,000-year-old Kourion Theater in Cyprus during the band's Dystopia World Tour.
+The album was recorded on August 19, 2012, at the over 2,200-year-old Kourion Theater in Cyprus during the band's Dystopia World Tour.

 Iced Earth began writing new material for their eleventh studio album in early 2013.
 The title was later confirmed as Plagues of Babylon, and the album was released in January 2014.
 Block's second album with the band received mostly positive reviews overall from music critics.
 In January 2014, the album reached position No. 5 on the German Media Control Charts.
 This is Iced Earth's highest chart position in their entire career.
 The band also reached No. 34 on the Ultratop charts in Belgium.
 Meanwhile, in the US, the album sold approximately 6,300 copies in its first week to debut at No. 49 on the Billboard 200.

 Following a period of inactivity, Iced Earth started writing for their twelfth studio album tentatively titled The Judas Goat, with an expected release date and subsequent touring cycle in early 2016.

 On February 15, 2021, a month after Schaffer's arrest following the 2021 storming of the United States Capitol, Block announced that he had left Iced Earth.